Power BI offers many advanced functions for data analytics but you do not need to be an expert to use it.

 Isn’t this clearer?

-One of the coolest features of Power BI is the cross-filtering capability.
+One of the coolest features of Power BI is its cross-filtering capability.
 It means that once you have two charts with connected data next to each other, when you click on an element on one, the other will be filtered based on what you clicked.

-This greatly helps with the data comparison, kind-of-visual drill downs, and simple analysis.
+This greatly helps with the data comparison, kind-of-visual drill-downs, and simple analysis.

 Using filters in Power BI

 But what might not be so obvious at first sight, is that you can actually use three ways of filtering and connecting data to make your analysis experience better and easier.